 TWO: A patient you treated for pneumonia is discharged without receiving clear and thorough instructions on following her prescription medication protocol.
 Days later, she feels fully recovered, and abandons her medication.
 It goes without saying, treating pneumonia is very expensive.
 At the same time, patients very often begin to feel better long before they’ve finished their prescriptions.

-In both cases, you have not only a preventable readmission for which your health system will be paid less (or, possibly, nothing) — but also the risk of a disgruntled patient filing suit against you.
+In both cases, you have not only a preventable readmission for which your health system will be paid less (or, possibly, nothing) — but also the risk of a disgruntled patient filing suit against you for a poorly perceived patient experience.

 Critical pharmacy services your hospital should offer all patients